 Before Tin Can, SCORM was the leading standard for web-based electronic educational technology (e-learning).
 It still continues to be the most commonly used specification for e-learning across the globe.
 The SCORM defines a Content Aggregation Model that allows e-learning contents to be put in a zip file which can then be loaded into any LMS.
 It also defines a Runtime Environment so that tracking data can be sent to the LMS.
 More about SCORM here.

 But SCORM had some limitations.
 And while eLearning continued to evolve, SCORM struggled to reinvent itself.
-It were these limitations that necessitated the development of the Tin Can API.
+It was these limitations that necessitated the development of the Tin Can API.

 Tin Can API was developed by Rustici Software when they were contracted by ADL, the keepers of SCORM, to come up with a new approach to learning systems and methodology.
 This was the year 2010 and ADL was looking for research ideas for the development of the next generation of SCORM.